Toxicity Assessment in Preclinical Histopathology via Class-Aware Mahalanobis Distance for Known and Novel Anomalies: Results and Discussion

 Table \ref{tab:ood_results_combined} also compares our adaptive threshold selection strategy with the standard approach in OOD detection, which treats the scores of all ID classes as a single distribution.
 Both approaches result in comparable $\overline{\text{FNR}}$ and FPR in all methods, with the adaptive strategy achieving a marginal reduction in $\overline{\text{FNR}}$ at the expense of a marginal increase in FPR for some methods.
-However, for \emph{Adaptive-Maha+} we observe a strong improvement in terms of misclassifying ID anomalies as OOD anomalies, reducing from 33.86\% to 3.64\% (see also confusion matrices in Fig. \ref{fig:matrices} in Appendix A3) while the percentage of OOD anomalies misclassified as ID anomalies increases from 0.46\% to 10.62\%.
+However, for \emph{Adaptive-Maha+} we observe a strong improvement in terms of misclassifying ID anomalies as OOD anomalies, reducing from 28.08\% to 3.64\% (see also confusion matrices in Fig. \ref{fig:matrices} in Appendix A4) while the percentage of OOD anomalies misclassified as ID anomalies increases from 0.69\% to 10.51\%.
 In practice, ID anomalies are likely to occur more often than OOD anomalies, which makes \emph{Adaptive-Maha+} more attractive than \emph{Standard-Maha+} for the purpose of joint segmentation and anomaly detection.
-In Appendix A1, we compare our modified implementation (\emph{Maha+}) with the original implementation of the Mahalanobis distance-based method (\emph{Maha}).
-At fixed $p$ in Table \ref{tab:ood_results_maha_standard_vs_adaptive}, we observe very similar performance of the two methods, but across different $p$ in Figure \ref{fig:BER}, \emph{Adaptive-Maha+} shows consistent improvement over \emph{Adaptive-Maha} in terms of $\overline{\text{BER}}$ and FPR at almost identical $\overline{\text{FNR}}$.
+In Appendix A1, we additionally provide a comparison of OOD detection methods at an oracle operating point for each method that minimizes $\overline{\text{BER}}$ on the test set (Table \ref{tab:ood_results_combined_2}).
+We also compare our modified implementation (\emph{Maha+}) with the original implementation of the Mahalanobis distance-based method (\emph{Maha}).
+At fixed $p$ in Table \ref{tab:ood_results_maha_standard_vs_adaptive}, we observe very similar performance of the two methods, but across different $p$ in Figure \ref{fig:BER2}, \emph{Adaptive-Maha+} shows consistent improvement over \emph{Adaptive-Maha} in terms of $\overline{\text{BER}}$ and FPR at almost identical $\overline{\text{FNR}}$.